leooxx94/angular-multiapp/README.md

 Web application that uses the Angular framework.
 Designed so that from the initial menu you can launch several applications.

-The entire backend part is missing, which I haven't uploaded to Github, along with several missing modules and assets.
-If you try to run it as it is, it won't work.
+The entire backend part is missing, along with several missing modules and assets.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 ## Development server